WPChill/modula-lite/readme.txt

 == Changelog ==

 = 2.12.25 - 18.09.2025 =
-Update: Improved display for social icons when small images are used.
+Update: Better fit for social icons when using smaller images.

 = 2.12.23 - 29.08.2025 =
 Update: Share icons.